.

 Editor's Note: This Industry Insights article was first published on September 22, 2022.

-Brian Fitzgerald, a skilled writer and regular contributor to LigoLab.com, recently interviewed Dr. James Crawford to explore one of the laboratory industry’s most pressing challenges: a severe shortage of qualified medical laboratory technologists.
+Brian Fitzgerald, a skilled writer and regular contributor to LigoLab’s online presence, recently interviewed Dr. James Crawford to discuss the industry's severe shortage of qualified medical laboratory technologists.

-In their discussion, Dr. Crawford examined both the scope of the problem and potential solutions.
+In their discussion, Crawford examined the scope of the shortage and potential solutions.
 The result was an insightful, in-depth article worthy of industry-wide attention.
-Recognizing an opportunity to broaden its reach, Brian and LigoLab shared the piece with Clinical Lab Products for publication.
+Brian and LigoLab then shared the piece with Clinical Lab Products for publication, thereby broadening its reach.

-Continue reading for an executive summary of the article.
+We invite you to continue reading for an executive summary of that CLP article.

 The Growing Crisis: Shortage of Clinical Laboratory Technicians

 The U.S. clinical laboratory industry is facing one of its most urgent challenges: a severe shortage of qualified laboratory professionals.
-Factors contributing to this shortage include limited training programs, poor public awareness of the profession, lack of career advancement opportunities, non-competitive salaries, and an aging workforce that is retiring faster than new workers enter the field.
+This shortage is driven by limited training programs, poor public awareness of the profession, a lack of career advancement opportunities, non-competitive salaries, and an aging workforce retiring faster than new workers enter the field.

 The Scope of the Problem